How to reduce water bill

 Components of a typical water bill

 Your water bill encompasses various elements beyond mere water consumption.
-It typically includes charges for water supply and wastewater services.
-Additionally, it may incorporate other fees, like surface water drainage and highway drainage.
-Understanding these components is key to identifying potential savings.
+It includes charges for water supply and wastewater services.

 How water companies calculate your bill